js-d/auditing-vis/README.md

 # Code for [Auditing Visualizations: Transparency Methods Struggle to Detect Anomalous Behavior](https://arxiv.org/abs/2206.13498)

-**Update (3/13): [@daniel-ziegler](https://github.com/daniel-ziegler) has noticed an issue with the test set images used for the backdoor anomalies in the localization task.
-I will update this repo as I understand the problem better and fix it.**

 ### Imports

 After cloning, move inside this repository and: